ZTK-009/AhMyth-Modified-Version/README.md

 - To unhide app icon, dial *55555# and apk icon will be unhidden.

 ## Notice
- - Due to the background limitation of Android 10 and 11, the started service has been removed and the foreground service has been added.
+ - Due to the background limitation of Android 10 and 11, the started service has been replaced by the foreground service.
 So you should turn off the application notification from the setting.

 ## Prerequisites
 - Open JDK 8 (to generate apk backdoor)